Understanding Principal Reduction: What It Is And How It Helps Homeowners

 The Principal Reduction Modification program was a one-time program announced by the Federal Housing Finance Agency (FHFA) in 2016.
 To qualify, borrowers had to be at least 90 days delinquent and have an unpaid principal of $250,000 or less, among other eligibility criteria.

-The program was only offered to borrowers with Fannie Mae or Freddie Mac loans.
+The program was offered only to borrowers with Fannie Mae or Freddie Mac loans.
 It ended in October 2016.

 Mortgage Principal Reduction Eligibility

 While principal reduction programs are no longer available, general mortgage payment assistance may be.
-To be eligible, your property needs to be distressed, or in danger of foreclosure.
+To be eligible, your property needs to be distressed or in danger of foreclosure.

-If you’re struggling with negative equity or making your monthly payments and are ineligible or can’t find a principal reduction program, here are some other options:
+If you’re struggling with negative equity or making your monthly payments and are ineligible for or can’t find a principal reduction program, here are some other options:

 - Build up equity.
 If you’re gainfully employed but are underwater in your mortgage, staying in your home and building equity through regular or extra payments can help.

-- Refinance for a lower monthly .
+- Refinance for a lower monthly payment.
 A rate and term home loan refinance could help you reduce your monthly payment.
 If you can refinance to a lower rate, this could save you money on a monthly basis and over the life of the loan.

 - Seek out a loan modification.
 A loan modification is a change to your original terms and structure of your mortgage.
 While a loan modification may seem like a refinance, the differences are that you have to apply for a loan modification with your lender, you don’t pay for it and it could negatively affect your credit score.